openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

 # Plugin Testing {#plugin_testing}

-Inference Engine (IE) tests infrastructure provides a predefined set of functional tests and utilities exported via the Inference
+Inference Engine (IE) tests infrastructure provides a predefined set of functional tests and utilities.
-Engine developer package.
 They are used to verify a plugin using the Inference Engine public API.
 All the tests are written in the [Google Test C++ framework](https://github.com/google/googletest).

 Inference Engine Plugin tests are included in the `IE::funcSharedTests` CMake target which is built within the  Deep Learning Deployment Toolkit (DLDT) repository